study-partner/study-partner.github.io/index.md

 * Use of https so that passwords are sent in encrypted format.
 * Removal of the insecure package, and the addition of Meteor Methods to replace client-side DB updates.

-(Note that these changes do not need to be implemented for ICS 314, although they are relatively straightforward to accomplish.)

 ## Continuous Integration

 ![ci-badge](https://github.com/study-partner/study-partner/workflows/ci-study-partner/badge.svg)